tony-blake/MD-Simulation/README.md

 - Use mmpbsa to calculate binding energies of residues.

-In what follows the procedure for workflow as applied to the NSR-Nisin model with serine is described.
+In what follows the procedure for the workflow as applied to the NSR-Nisin model with serine is described.
 The steps for the workflow as applied to the NSR-Nisin model with proline are identical.
 Here the Amber 16 suite of programs was used [5].
 To start the pdb files from the docking procedure step were prepared for use with Amber’s LEaP program [6].
 This required running the following Linux command.

 ```bash